On the collapse of trial solutions for a damped-driven non-linear Schr\"odinger equation: Proofs

 As a consequence, the time-changed processes $x_+(t)=\hat{x}(A_t),\,y_+(t)=\hat{y}(A_t)$ are well-defined for all $t\ge 0$ on a set in ${\cal F}_+$ of $\qq$-measure one.
 Furthermore, by time-change, equation (\ref{equ xhat}) yields

-\begin{remark}\rm It follows immediately from the construction of $\hat{x}$ on $[0,\tau)$ that $x_+(t)>0$ for all $t\ge 0$, $\qq$-a.s. \end{remark} So, the first two statements of the lemma would be true under the measure $\qq$.
-But, the last statement---the equation for $y_+(t)$---requires a measure $\pp_{ +}$ different to $\qq$.
-The next step is to construct this measure.
+\begin{remark}\rm It follows immediately from the construction of $\hat{x}$ on $[0,\tau)$ that $x_+(t)>0$, for all $t\ge 0$, $\qq$-a.s. \end{remark} So, the first two statements of the lemma would be true under the measure $\qq$, and, if $a=0$, by time-change, equation (\ref{equ yhat}) yields (\ref{with indicator}), for all $t\ge 0$, \qq-a.s., in a straight forward way.
+Note that $\beta>1/2$ has been the only assumption we made, so far, proving the lemma in the case $a=0$.